g1zm02k/ScreenDisplay-SD-/README.md

 'Msb-Commented.ahk' (original function name) has line-by-line descriptions of what does what so you can easily modify it yourself if you want to!

 # Installation:
-Either #Include the SD.ahk's full path (and/or Err.ahk/Msb.ahk) in your code or drop whichever into your Documents\AutoHotKey\Lib folder and call it normally in your code (no need for #Include).
+Either #Include the SD.ahk's full path (and/or Err.ahk) in your code or drop whichever into your Documents\AutoHotKey\Lib folder and call it normally in your code (no need for #Include).
 For correct formatting, download and install the ProFontWindows.ttf font file too (Right-Click>Install) or change the metrics/font reference in the ahk files themselves for whatever monospaced font you prefer (I may implement standard font metrics but again, it's not high on my list since it does what I need it to).

 # Use: SD(Text[, Type/Dur, xMid, yMid])